 What Is Trauma?

-• Acute trauma stems from a single overwhelming event, such as a natural disaster or an assault.
-It’s often sudden, shocking and disorienting, lasting from 1–3 months.
+Acute trauma comes from one sudden event, like a natural disaster or an assault.
+Symptoms often last one to three months.

 #HealTrauma